Pick Your Own Apples

 - 10 lb and 20 lb plastic bags are provided.
 Backpacks or carriers are not allowed for fruit picking.

 - Our Fruit is not free.
-One apple per person is allowed with admission.
 Please Pay, Pick and then Enjoy!

 - Please do not climb or shake the trees.
 Limbs break easily, and the fruit will fall and bruise.